utegsk/Clocklify/README.md

-  log [from] [to] List all the entries within specified dates range status          Current status of working time help            Help for Clocklify report          Table of statistics for the current month
+  log [from] [to] List all the entries within specified dates range status          Current status of working time help            Help for Clocklify

 Flags:
   -v, --version             Version of the command